Cyrene, Libya: Hellenistic period

 Cyrene was reduced to subject status, a garrison was installed, and a succession of Ptolemaic courtiers were appointed to the city's priesthood of Apollo.
 Cyrene was established as a separate kingdom once more for Ptolemy VIII in 163 BC after his siblings expelled him from Egypt.
 The city rebelled against him but was defeated.
 It is possible that he granted Cyrene's port, Apollonia, independence from Cyrene at this time, as a reward for remaining loyal.
 Ptolemy engaged in a wide-ranging construction project in the city, including the construction of a monumental gymnasium.
 He also had a will inscribed, promising Cyrene to the Roman Republic in the event that he died without heirs.
 However, he regained control of Egypt in 145 BC.
 In the dynastic conflicts that followed, Cyrene probably remained under the control of Ptolemy VIII and then of Ptolemy IX.
-It was apparently given to Ptolemy VIII's illegitimate son Ptolemy Apion as a separate kingdom ca. 105-101 BC.
+It was apparently given to Ptolemy VIII's illegitimate son Ptolemy Apion as a separate kingdom c.
+105–101 BC.
 Apion made a similar will to that of his father and the territory passed to Rome when he died without heirs in 96 BC.

 The city became an important Jewish centre during the Hellenistic period.
-The deuterocanonical book 2 Maccabees, is said by its author to be an abridgment of a five-volume work by a Hellenized Jew by the name of Jason of Cyrene who lived around 100 BC.
+The deuterocanonical book 2 Maccabees is said by its author to be an abridgment of a five-volume work by a Hellenized Jew by the name of Jason of Cyrene who lived around 100 BC.